Saeed Farajpouri

-He has performed at several ensembles such as: Shayda, Aref, Aava, Paivar and Dastan.
+He has performed at several ensembles, such as Shayda, Aref, Aava, Paivar, and Dastan.

 He has instructed Kamancheh at Chavosh Music Center, Music Conservatory of Tehran, and several universities and art institutes inside and outside Iran.

-Saeed collaborated with Maestro Mohammad Reza Shajarian for more than three decades performing at many concerts inside and outside Iran and in albums such as Shab e Vasl, Ahang e Vafa, Rosvai e Del, Dastan, Aaram e jaan, Aaseman e Eshgh, and Del Shodegan.
+Saeed collaborated with Maestro Mohammad Reza Shajarian for over three decades, performing at many concerts inside and outside Iran and in albums such as Shab e Vasl, Ahang e Vafa, Rosvai e Del, Dastan, Aaram e jaan, Aaseman e Eshgh, and Del Shodegan.

-He also has several solo recordings such as:
+He also has several solo recordings, such as:

 Kamancheh Album, Segah Homayoon, and Kurdish folklore music.
-In Kurdish music, he has produced the following albums such as: Awaat, Zamaneh, in memory of S. Ali Asghar Kurdestani.
+He has produced the following albums in Kurdish music: Awaat and Zamaneh, in memory of S. Ali Asghar Kurdestani.

-In the genre of the Iranian Classical music, Saeed has made the following albums:
+In the genre of Iranian Classical music, Saeed has made the following albums:

-▪ Qoqaye Eshghbazan, with Iranian instrumentalist and vocalist, maestro Mohamad Reza Shajarian.
+▪ Qoqaye Eshghbazan, with Iranian instrumentalist and vocalist maestro Mohamad Reza Shajarian.

 ▪ Shoorideh, with the Dastan ensemble and the vocalist, Maestro Parisa.
-Shoorideh is a recipient of the best annual music award from the French Ministry of Education and a recipient of the Shok title from the Le Monde music magazine.
+Shoorideh is a recipient of the best annual music award from the French Ministry of Education and a recipient of the Shok title from the Le Monde Music magazine.